MagicDash91/ML-Engineering-Project/README.md

-# 🧠 Michael's Machine Learning Engineering Portfolio
+# 🧠 All of my Machine Learning Engineering Portfolio

 Welcome to my GitHub portfolio!
 I'm a Machine Learning and Artificial Intelligence Engineer with experience building full-stack ML systems — from database integration and data pipelines to large language model applications and cloud deployment.
 This repo is a collection of my projects combining **ML, NLP, LLMs, and data engineering** to deliver intelligent, scalable solutions.